Cucumber Quest

 Adventure webcomic by Gigi D.G.

-Cucumber Quest is an adventure webcomic written and illustrated by Gigi D.G. since April 3, 2011.
-The comic features the character Cucumber and his sister Almond traveling across a fictional world in order to defeat the Nightmare Knight, meeting various friends and foes on the way.
-The child-friendly comic has multiple volumes in print thanks to crowdfunding.
+Cucumber Quest is an adventure webcomic written and illustrated by Gigi D.G.
+It follows Cucumber and his sister, Almond, as they travel through the fictional world of Dreamside to defeat the Nightmare Knight.
+The comic began publication on April 3, 2011, and has been released in several print volumes funded through crowdfunding.

 Plot and setting

 Clockwise from top: Carrot, Nautilus, Cucumber, Almond.